-This related works section describes the solutions for autonomic computing proposed by equipment and IT vendors (i.e., IBM, Oracle, HP, Motorola, Cisco, Alcatel-Lucent ...).
-The focus is set on the use of SLA based service level checking as analyzing part (in autonomic MAPE loop) and the ability to manage virtualized environments (mandatory today in Cloud computing).
+This related works section describes the solutions for autonomic computing proposed by equipment and IT vendors (i.e., IBM, Oracle, HP, Motorola, Cisco, Alcatel-Lucent, etc.).
+The focus is set on the use of SLA-based service level checking as analyzing part (in autonomic MAPE loop) and the ability to manage virtualized environments (mandatory today in Cloud computing).

 First, IBM uses policies managers as analyzers for the MAPE loop.
 IBM promotes the use of the Simplified Policy Language (SPL).
 SPL is based on Boolean algebra, arithmetic functions and collections operations.
-SPL also uses conditional expressions [3].
+It also uses conditional expressions [7].
 IBM Tivoli System Automation targets the reduction of the frequency and of the duration of service disruptions.
 It uses advanced policy-based automation to enable the high availability of applications and middleware running on a range of hardware platforms and operating systems.
-Note that these platforms and systems can be virtualized (or not).
-Tivoli's products family targets mainly availability and performance [4].
+These platforms and systems can be virtualized (or not).
+Tivoli's products family targets mainly availability and performance [8].

-Second, Oracle provides the WebLogic Diagnostics Framework in order to detect SLA violations [5].
+Second, Oracle provides the WebLogic Diagnostics Framework in order to detect SLA violations [9].
 The Oracle Enterprise Manager 10g Grid Control can monitor services and report on service availability, performance, usage and service levels.
-Note that it doesn't manipulate SLA but a similar concept named Service Level Rule [6].
+It doesn't manipulate SLA but a similar concept named Service Level Rule [10].
 Oracle Enterprise Manager 11g Database Management is a solution to manage databases in 24x7.
-It self-tunes and self-manages databases operating w.r.t the performance, and it provides proactive management mechanisms (that involve service levels) in order to avoid downtime and/or performance degradation [7].
-Oracle handles and manages virtualization through its Oracle VM Management Pack [8].
-Oracle also leads research concerning PaaS and the Cloud, and provides a product called Oracle Fusion Middleware (OFM) [9].
+It self-tunes and self-manages databases operating w.r.t the performance, and it provides proactive management mechanisms (that involve service levels) in order to avoid downtime and/or performance degradation [11].
+Oracle handles and manages virtualization through its Oracle VM Management Pack [12].
+Oracle also leads research concerning Platform As A Service (PaaS) and the

+Cloud, and provides a product called Oracle Fusion Middleware (OFM) [13].
 OFM targets amongst others management automation, automated provisioning of servers, automate system adjustments as demand/requirements fluctuates.
-Note that unlike [1], Oracle specifies only three steps for the autonomic loop: Observe, Diagnose, and Resolve [10].
+Unlike [2], Oracle specifies only three steps for the autonomic loop: Observe, Diagnose, and Resolve [14].

-Third, autonomic architectures proposed by other equipment and IT vendors focus mainly on basic autonomic features in IT products [11].
-It also shows that these remaining architectures don't use policies managers or SLA based service level checking as analyzing part, and don't manage virtualized environments.
+Third, autonomic architectures proposed by other equipment and IT vendors focus mainly on basic autonomic features in IT products [15].
+These remaining architectures do not use policies managers or SLA-based service level checking as analyzing part, and do not manage virtualized environments.

-The coming sections illustrate that our solution is well in line with the MAPE loop pattern.
-It uses a SLA based SLC as analyzing part and it manages virtualized environments.
-Moreover, unlike IBM and Oracle, it is an open-source solution: indeed, it only involves open-source middleware.
+The coming sections illustrate that our solution is in line with the MAPE loop pattern.
+It uses a SLA-based SLC as analyzing part and it manages virtualized environments.
+Moreover, unlike IBM and Oracle, it is an open-source solution: indeed, it only involves open-source middleware components.